Study Abroad Committee at the University of Colorado Boulder

 SAC Mission and Goals

 The Study Abroad Committee [SAC] is a faculty body appointed by the deans of the colleges and schools.
 It is responsible for setting academic policy on all study abroad programs sponsored or approved by the University of Colorado Boulder, and is responsible for approval of study abroad programs for academic recognition by the institution and its constituent schools and colleges.
-Study Abroad Programs [SAP], a division of the Office of International Education, is responsible for the management of the study abroad programs so recognized, and for carrying out the academic policy established by the Study Abroad Committee.
-In addition, SAP is responsible for maintaining and disseminating information on a broad range of study opportunities overseas.
-The SAC and SAP work in close coordination.
+Study Abroad [SA], a division of the Office of International Education, is responsible for the management of study abroad so recognized, and for carrying out the academic policy established by the Study Abroad Committee.
+In addition, SA is responsible for maintaining and disseminating information on a broad range of study opportunities overseas.
+The SAC and SA work in close coordination.

 In the planning and operation of the programs, we therefore adopt the following as our goals: